+51 952325450 info@manunatureperu.com

 Day 1Cusco to Bamboo Lodge

 We depart from Cusco early in the morning at 6:00 a.m. and embark on an exciting journey to the impressive Manu National Park.
-The first stage of our trip takes us through the picturesque village of Huancarani, where we stop to rest and soak up the local culture.
+The first stage of our trip takes us through the picturesque village of Huancarani, where we will pass and our guide will explain and soak up the local culture.

 Continuing our adventure, we head to Paucartambo, a charming colonial town known for its colorful festivals and traditional architecture.
-Here we will have the opportunity to explore the town and learn about its fascinating history.
+Here we will take a break fast, an also Here we will have the opportunity to explore the town and learn about its fascinating history.

-Next, we head to the Acjanaco or Tres Cruces Pass, a high-altitude viewpoint offering breathtaking panoramic views of the surrounding Andean landscape.
+Next, we head to the Acjanaco Pass, a high-altitude viewpoint offering breathtaking panoramic views of the surrounding Andean landscape.
 Contemplate the majestic beauty of the mountains and capture unforgettable photographs.

 Our expert guide accompanies us as we venture into the heart of the rainforest, encountering exotic flora and fauna along the way.
 We spend the night at the cozy Bamboo Lodge, surrounded by the enchanting sounds of the jungle.